 Make Reindeer Food

 Mix oats and glitter to create ‘reindeer food’ that kids can sprinkle on the lawn on Christmas Eve.
-This fun little tradition always adds an extra layer of excitement to Christmas Eve.
+This fun little tradition adds extra excitement to Christmas Eve.

 Donate Toys to Charity

 Teach kids the joy of giving by having them pick out toys to donate to a local charity or toy drive.
-It's a meaningful way to share the holiday spirit with those in need and let’s face it, it’s also a good way of decluttering before the next influx of stuff1
+It's a meaningful way to share the holiday spirit and also helps declutter before the next influx of gifts.

 Have a Cookie Exchange Party